rmngp/apidocs/source/includes/_works.md

 Parameter              | Default  | Description
 ---------              | -------  | -----------
 work_id                |          | A work id
-per_page               | 10       | Number of results per page
+exists                 |          | Limit the research to works with these fields per_page               | 10       | Number of results per page